 Winter Birds in Kingston, Ontario

-I recently got into bird photography this winter.
-At first, most of my photos were of birds from quite a distance.
-After finding the sweet spot, a wooded area near my house where many birds were congregating, I started getting more close-up shots.
-Here in Kingston, Ontario, I saw many birds winter here:
+This winter, I became fascinated with bird photography.
+At first, most of my photos were taken from quite a distance.
+But eventually, I found the perfect location: a wooded area near my house where many birds were congregating.
+I started getting more close-up shots.
+Here in Kingston, Ontario, I saw many winter birds:

 - House finches